darithedevVC/31-Days-Of-Cloud-Day-One/README.md

 As of 2022, the top three cloud providers Amazon (AWS), Microsoft (Azure), and Google (GCP) accounted for 66% of cloud services revenue worldwide, with AWS as number one on that list.[[1]](https://techcrunch.com/2023/02/06/even-as-cloud-infrastructure-market-growth-slows-microsoft-continues-to-gain-on-amazon/#:~:text=The%20Big%20Three%20cloud%20providers,SaaS%2C%20which%20is%20measured%20separately.)
 <br><br>
 Cloud professionals are expected to be familiar with several frameworks and tools used daily in cloud development.
-For the month of March, I am dedicating two hours everyday to learning about how to use cloud development in my projects, focusing on deploying, scaling, amd managing applications efficiently.
-On day one, I set up a cloud account on AWS and learned the basics of Terraform.
+I am dedicating time to learning about how to use cloud development in my projects, focusing on deploying, scaling, amd managing applications efficiently.
+For this project, I set up a cloud account on AWS and learned the basics of Terraform.
 I encourage you to follow along with what I learned.

 ### What is Terraform?